pawel-123/doggo-generator/README.md

 - Setting up a React project using CRA
 - Fetching data from URL and converting the response to JSON
 - Displaying the image with a newly generated image URL on click
+- Styling a React app with a CSS stylesheet